 Traveling alone is a great experience and should not be something to fear.
 But women, in particular, are more at risk than men and need to be careful and take some safety precautions when traveling by themselves.

-Here are some need-to-know safety tips for solo female travelers:
+Here are some need-to-know safety tips for a solo female traveler: